 University of Guyana (UG).
 Prior to this, I was the coordinator of the Institute of Development Studies, also at UG.
 I was most recently a Visiting Commonwealth Academic Fellow at the School of Economics, University of Kent, Canterbury, UK where I worked with Dr. Edward Cartwright on the subject 'Culture, Institutions and Economic Behaviour,' using experimental economics methods.I am a lecturer in the Department of Economics,

-For what it's worth, I write a Blog called Economics and Development: An Insider's View.
+For what it's worth, I write an occasional Blog called Economics and Development: An Insider's View.

 I am particularly interested in interpersonal trust, social interactions, and more generally, the 'new' institutional economics, with a particular focus on the economics of informal institutions such as norms and conventions.
 Methodologically, my research draws on recent developments in the econometrics of social interactions and in the analysis of adaptive learning processes and equilibrium selection in recurrent coordination games.
 Another area of active research has been on Guyana’s macroeconomic adjustment programme, with a particular emphasis on public finance in an open economy.

 Here is a summary of my research on Interpersonal Trust or trust among relative strangers: